torvalds/linux/Documentation/virt/hyperv/coco.rst

 Confidential Computing VMs
 ==========================
-Hyper-V can create and run Linux guests that are Confidential Computing (CoCo) VMs.
+Hyper-V can create and run GNU/Linux guests that are Confidential Computing (CoCo) VMs.
 Such VMs cooperate with the physical processor to better protect the confidentiality and integrity of data in the VM's memory, even in the face of a hypervisor/VMM that has been compromised and may behave maliciously.
 CoCo VMs on Hyper-V share the generic CoCo VM threat model and security objectives described in Documentation/security/snp-tdx-threat-model.rst.
-Note that Hyper-V specific code in Linux refers to CoCo VMs as "isolated VMs" or "isolation VMs".
+Note that Hyper-V specific code in GNU/Linux refers to CoCo VMs as "isolated VMs" or "isolation VMs".

-A Linux CoCo VM on Hyper-V requires the cooperation and interaction of the
+A GNU/Linux CoCo VM on Hyper-V requires the cooperation and interaction of the
 following:

 * Physical hardware with a processor that supports CoCo VMs

 * The hardware runs a version of Windows/Hyper-V with support for CoCo VMs

-* The VM runs a version of Linux that supports being a CoCo VM
+* The VM runs a version of GNU/Linux that supports being a CoCo VM

 The physical hardware requirements are as follows: